jordipons/sklearn-audio-transfer-learning/README.md

 #### Run your classifier
 Open the `sklearn-audio-transfer-learning/src/` directory in a terminal and run `python audio_transfer_learning.py`.

 Congrats, you have build a music genre classifier!
 The model we developed (VGGish + 128 PCA + SVM) achieved 77.58% accuracy in our test set.
-Employing this same setup with `openl3` features, we achieve (VGGish + 128 PCA + SVM): 74.65% accuracy.
+Employing this same setup with `openl3` features, we achieve (Openl3 + 128 PCA + SVM): 74.65% accuracy.
 Interestingly, these basic models can achieve better results than a standard [MFCCs + SVM classifier (53.44%)](https://arxiv.org/abs/1805.00237), and are quite competent when compared to the best result we are aware of: [82.1% accuracy](https://www.mdpi.com/2076-3417/8/1/150).

 #### Can you improve this result?